leejoey0921/cluster-logan/README.md

 Modify and run `run_test.sh` for a Batch test job, then `run_pilot.sh` for an estimation of costs.
 Those scripts have a hardcoded output bucket name that needs to be changed.

+## Dealing with 27 million files

+Typical result of a Logan analysis run is 27 million Diamond output files.
+Handling this many files can be a challenge.
+Some lessons learned:

+1. For batch download, always use `--recursive` in `aws s3 cp` or `/*` in `s5cmd`.
+It is too slow to execute 27 million commands, even in parallel.
+Best solution I could find is to modify and use `utils/parallel_download.sh`.

+2. For aggregating results into a smaller number of files, use `utils/package_diamond.sh` on the results of the parallel download above.
+Best is to end up with ~100 files instead of just 1, allows for further multithreading.

 ## Cleanup

 Manually delete the CloudFormation stack.
 Also delete the ECR image.